sodascience/osmenrich_docker/README.md

 We assume that `docker` is installed and running on your machine.
 If that is not the case, please head to the [Docker website](https://www.docker.com/products/docker-desktop) to download Docker Desktop.

 Before setting up the server instances using the default settings set by the SoDa science team you need to the setup that most resembles the objective of your project.
-The table below offers an overview of the choices that we provide out-of-the-box
+The table below offers an overview of the choices that we currently provide.

 | Version     | Overpass server/ <br />OSM server | OSRM server for<br />distances/durations | Name to use |